 - For business purposes, including data analysis, audits, developing and improving products and services, enhancing the site, identifying usage trends and determining the effectiveness of promotional campaigns;

-- For risk control, fraud detection and prevention, compliance with laws and regulations, and compliance with other legal process and law enforcement requirements; and
+- For risk control, fraud detection and prevention, compliance with laws and regulations, and accordance with other legal process and law enforcement requirements;

-- For any other purposes that we may specifically disclose at the time you provide or we collect your information.
+- For any other purposes that we may specifically disclose at the time you provide or we collect your information; and

 A pixel tag, also known as a clear GIF or web beacon, is an invisible tag placed on certain pages of our website but not on your computer.
 When you access these pages, pixel tags generate a generic notice of that visit.
 They usually work in conjunction with cookies, registering when a particular computer visits a particular page.
 If you turn off cookies the pixel tag will simply detect an anonymous website visit.